 By Lauren Almeida

-U.S. gross domestic product data for the second quarter are due later Friday, which will give an indication of the resilience of American consumers during a period of slowing global growth.
+U.S. durable goods data for June are due later Thursday, which will give an indication of the health of American manufacturing.

 Write to Lauren Almeida at [email protected]